LEGISLATIVE ACTION INFORMATION

 FUNDING INITIATIVES

-• MPRA supports increased funding for Missouri State Parks and trails.
+• MPRA supports increased funding for Missouri State Parks and trails, specifically the Rock Island corridor, which provides state-wide connections through numerous cities and counties, along with a comprehensive bonding package for higher education institutions.
 Parks and trails provide an enriched quality of life for all Missourians, regardless of geography or socioeconomic status.
 Modernized, state-of-the-art facilities prepare Missouri students for real-world experiences and allow for a seamless transition into the workplace.
-MPRA does not support using the state-authorized parks and stormwater sales tax to construct, renovate, or maintain professional sports stadiums.
+Support for such initiatives will enhance the lives of all Missouri citizens.
+MPRA encourages elected officials to consider the differences between capital expenditures and maintenance when considering bonding decisions.
+MPRA does not support the use of the state-authorized parks and stormwater sales tax to be used for construction, renovation, or maintenance of professional sports stadiums.

 ENVIRONMENTAL STEWARDSHIP